Cut3st/Cut3st/README.md

 <br />

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on EXPANDING JAVA KNOWLEDGE
 - 🌱 I’m currently learning JAVA
+- 🥅 Goals: To master basic JAVA and be fluent with it.
+- ⚡ Fun fact: I love to draw and game.

 ### Spotify Now Playing 🎧